tscanlin/developers.optimizely.com/src/content/integrations/index.md

 window['optimizely'].push(['addToAudience', audienceId]);
 ```

 When you created the Optimizely audience in the previous step, you received an audience ID.
 You can use that ID in the JavaScript call.

-### 6. QA integration
+### 6. QA your integration
-To verify that the integration works select an audience within your platform that you are sure you will be in.
-Trigger the procedure to create a corresponding Optimizely audience for the selected audience.
+To verify that the integration works, select an audience within your platform that you are sure you will be in.
+Trigger the procedure to create a corresponding Optimizely audience.

 Verify that the audience creation has worked by going to `https://app.optimizely.com/projects/{{ project_id }}/audiences`.
-The audience that has been create should show up in the list.
+The audience that has been created should show up in the list.

 When the audience is in the list, create and start an experiment that uses the audience.
-You can do so by going to your [experiment dashboard](https://app.optimizely.com/projects/) and clicking on "New experiment".
-Make sure to use the test page (created earlier).
-Open the audience builder in the Optimizely editor.
+Go to your [Experiment Dashboard](https://app.optimizely.com/projects/) and click on New Experiment.
+Open the Audience Builder (shown below) in the Optimizely Editor.

 <img src="/assets/img/integrations/audience_builder.png">